Best HomeKit temperature sensors in 2023

 This tiny sensor from Qingping puts the current temperature and humidity of the room on an e-ink display.
 You can see measurements clearly with the 180-degree viewing angle, and you get two options for mounting it: either on a desktop or the wall.

 The Eve Weather is similar to our favorite temperature sensor, the Eve Room, but this one is for the outdoors.
-This sensor displays temperature, humidity, and barometric pressure, and you can view a weather trend in the Eve app.
-It's also wireless with a replaceable battery and utilizes Bluetooth and Thread connectivity.
+In our review of Eve Weather, we noted that it displays temperature, humidity, and barometric pressure, and you can view weather trends in the Eve app.

-Stay comfy with the best HomeKit temperature sensors
+Which of the best HomeKit temperature sensors should I buy?

 The best HomeKit temperature sensors leverage the power of Apple's smart home ecosystem to do more than just tell you the current temperature in a room.
 These sensors can work with other devices, enabling genuinely magical automation potential.
-For example, you can turn on a ceiling fan when the temperature gets too hot or fire up a space heater when it gets chilly.
+For example, you can set up a Scene to turn on the best smart ceiling fan when the temperature gets too hot or fire up a space heater when it gets chilly.

 In the market for a sensor with a built-in display that doesn't require a hub?
 Then take a look at the Eve Room with Thread.
 This sensor monitors temperature and measures VOC levels, air quality, and humidity.
 If you need a sensor for the outdoors, then the Eve Weather is a great alternative — especially with support for Thread connectivity.